explosion/spacy-streamlit/README.md

 spacy_streamlit.visualize(models, default_text)
 ```

 You can then run your app with `streamlit run streamlit_app.py`.
+The app should pop up in your web browser. 😀

 #### 📦 Example: [`01_out-of-the-box.py`](examples/01_out-of-the-box.py)